7 Steps to Starting My Morning Right

 The 4 Pillars are important because they’re the backbone of my morning routine.
 While I don’t obsessively (or consciously) think on each pillar each morning, my now-habit routine nods to the list with intention.

 SO, let’s get to it!
-Let’s talk about exactly how I start my morning right:
+Let’s tackle the exact 7 steps to starting my morning right: